log0ymxm/epsilon-recommender/README.md

 - [Angular JS](http://angularjs.org/) - Javascript framework for easing data binding, and structuring a js app

 - [Github](https://help.github.com/) - Git hosting, with some great documentation
-- [Heroku](https://devcenter.heroku.com/) - Application host, also has some great documentation on various topics